aykutemreyalcin/Volume_Calculator_C/README.md

 ## How It Works
 1. The program prompts the user to enter three dimensions (`x`, `y`, and `z`).
 2. It checks if any dimension is negative:
-   - If any value is negative, it displays an error message.
+   - If any value is negative, it displays error message.
    - Otherwise, it calculates the volume as `x * y * z` and prints the result.

 ## Compilation & Usage